Theme: Avoiding Evil and Doing Good

 Name some evil or bad things that happen to the weakest people in our society that we must try to stop or prevent.

-Name some good things we must do as a society to make sure that the weak and poor are protected.
+Name some good things we must do as a society to make sure that people who are weak and poor are protected.

 Ask the children to trace their hands on pieces of paper.
 Inside the outline of one hand, they should write or draw pictures of 3 bad things they will try to oppose in the future in order to love God and others better.
 In the other hand, they should write or draw pictures of 3 good things (that are beyond what they normally do) which they will try to do in order to love God and others better.